laduygaga/python-octaviaclient/doc/source/index.rst

 Python Octavia Client
 =====================

-.. only:: html

 The Python Octavia Client (python-octaviaclient) is a command-line client for the OpenStack Load Balancing service.

 Getting Started
 ---------------